PhillipBost/weightlifting-frontend/feature-wishlist.md

-Grouped by type and listed roughly in order of priority (but also ease of implementation because I want to do the easy things first)
+##### Grouped by type, then listed roughly in order of priority but also ease of implementation because I want to do the easy things first

 #### Athlete Page Feature